pubnub/pubnub-api/javascript/README.md

 http://www.pubnub.com/tutorial/javascript-push-api

 The PubNub Network is a blazingly fast Global Messaging Service for building real-time web and mobile apps.
-Hundreds of apps and thousands of developers rely on PubNub for delivering human-perceptive real-time experiences that scale to millions of users worldwide.
-PubNub delivers the infrastructure needed to build amazing MMO games, social apps, business collaborative solutions, and more.
+Thousands of apps and developers rely on PubNub for delivering human-perceptive real-time experiences that scale to millions of users worldwide.
+PubNub delivers the infrastructure needed to build amazing Mobile, MMO games, social apps, business collaborative solutions, and more.

 ## SIMPLE EXAMPLE